 In recent years, Evin has given solo performances throughout California, as well as in Weill Recital Hall at Carnegie Hall in New York, generously hosted by the Steinway Society and American Fine Arts Festival.
 She performed the Brahms Violin Concerto in D Major with the The Colburn Orchestra in Los Angeles, and has given recitals in Sierra Madre, Three Rivers, Malibu, and Beverly Hills.

 Evin has also shown great commitment as a teacher, and in 2013, Evin was a recipient of a Teaching Fellowship from The Colburn School.
 The Fellowship provided the opportunity to work with local music students, while studying teaching styles and the psychology of learning.
 Evin also pioneered an early music program with pre-school students in Northern California, and also started working on a summer extension of the program.
-Evin currently teaches in the Manhattan area, and was an assistant faculty member at the 2016 Manhattan in the Mountains Summer Festival in Hunter, New York.
+While living in New York, Evin maintained a small private studio, and was an assistant faculty member at the 2016 Manhattan in the Mountains Summer Festival in Hunter, New York.

 Evin currently lives in London, where she works as a freelance musician, and is the violinist of the U.S.-based group DuoSkope.
 Evin plays on a 1772 Joseph Gagliano violin.